-a.
-General description of the site: The project area lies within the Yakima River valley. ☑ relatively flat ☐ mountainous ☐ steep slopes ☐ rolling ☐ hilly ☐ other: b.
+1. Laiui a.
+General description of the site The project area lies within the Yakima River valle у. ☐ relatively flat☐ steep slopes☐ hilly mountainous rolling other:

+- b.
 What is the steepest slope on the site (approximate percent slope)?
-The steepest slopes are the low banks of the Yakima River; the remaining project has 0% to 2% slopes.
+The steepest slopes are the low banks of the Yakima River; the remaining project has 0% to 5% slopes. - c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
 If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.
-The Natural Resource Conservation Service soils map identifies Weirman gravelly sandy loam and Weirman Complex, 0-2% slopes soil types in the project area.
-These soil types are d.
-Are there surface indications or history of unstable soils in the immediate vicinity?
-If so, describe.

-common in floodplains and stream terraces.
-The area is not designated as agricultural land
+The Natural Resource Conservation Service soils map identifies Xerofluvents and Quicksell loam soil types in the project area.
+These soil types are common in floodplains and stream terraces.
+The area is not designated as agricultural land of long-term significance or prime farmland soils.